maxi114/100daysofcode-challenge/Log.md

 TODAYS PROGRESS: officially started my #100daysofcode challenge, I worked on a timer, took me forever to connect jquery to html cause I had the script tag inside the head tag and it took me oer 2hrs to realize it's suppoded to be in the body tag
-THOUGHTS:Did well by going online looking for help with my problem, LINK TO WORKk: dont know how to link my work
+THOUGHTS:Did well by going online looking for help with my problem, LINK TO WORKk: dont know how to link my work.